peterchen3301/phd-review-system/README.md

 * Links to student documents (report / improvement plan / deptartment letter) are accessible at add_student_review.html.
 Shouldn't them be at see_reviews.html?

+* Maybe add a wait bar at pages that spend couple of seconds loading, like add_student_review.html, student_info.html & student_search.html to indicate users that the pages are still loading and be patient.

+* If you have plenty of time and want to do some unit tests.
+[QUnitGS2](http://qunitgs2.com/) may be the most promising one among a bunch of options.
+However, this test outputs will be shown in html so you need to add add it into the current router ```Route.path = function(param, callBack)``` in [Code.gs](Code.gs).
+And if you still got some time after this, ask prof. Walker how important unit test is!

 ## Author of this branch

 Hsing-Yu Chen

 ### Contact

-I know my progrom sucks, so in case you find it hard to realize my code, I left my contact info here so you are free to ask me anytime.
+Forgive my lossy code.
+If you find it hard to realize my code, or if you have any questions & feedbacks, feel free to write me an email!
 - [peterchen3301@tamu.edu](mailto:peterchen3301@tamu.edu)
 - [peterchen33011@gmail.com](mailto:peterchen33011@gmail.com)